School of Adult and Graduate Education

 This course provides students the opportunity to practice applied clinical exercise physiology skills under the guidance of experienced professionals currently working in focused areas of clinical exercise science.
 Course content is divided under several units that include health/medical history, clinical health assessment, blood chemistries, cardiopulmonary diagnostic exercise testing, and exercise prescription for clinical populations.
 The units are scheduled concurrently with relevant exercise science courses.

 This course supports the student in advancing their research project through the development of a collaborative research plan.
 Students will create their methods documents and execute the collection of data relevant to their research projects.
 This is the second of three research development courses.

 This course addresses the elements of managing safe and effective exercise programs and facilities.
 Topics include appropriate staffing, equipment, legal considerations, personnel management, marketing, and professional and ethical decision-making.

 This course provides students with a capstone practical experience to engage in a work-based learning experience as an extension to the knowledge and skills acquired during the didactic and practical courses in the Integrative Exercise Science program.
 Students will rotate through diverse clinical areas that utilize exercise as a medium for diagnosis and treatment at multiple local and regional medical facilities.

-This seminar course is designed to foster analysis and critique of thesis data among the collaborative research team.
-Students will complete their theses by writing the Results and Discussion chapters, presenting their final thesis project to the thesis committee, and submitting a final thesis document.
-This is the concluding course of three culminating in a research thesis project.
+This seminar course is designed to foster analysis and critique of research data among the collaborative research team.
+Students will complete their research projects by analyzing the data, creating results and discussion documents, and presenting their final research project.
+This is the concluding course of three culminating in a research project.